Bulletin of the Atomic Scientists

 · What they work on and whereHow it stacks up against peers

-· vs. 8 similar environment in United StatesRed flags
+· vs. 8 similar environment in United StatesConcerns

 · Auto-generated from filings + methodologyBulletin of the Atomic Scientists is a registered environment nonprofit based in Chicago, IL, United States.
 It is registered with the Internal Revenue Service (IRS).
 It was founded in 1949 and has been operating for 77 years.
 Its EIN is 362136497.
-It has a GiveRadar Integrity Assessment of 89/100 (Strong transparency), indicating well-documented governance, financials, and contact details.
+According to GiveRadar's records, it holds active tax-deductible status on the IRS Publication 78 list, which means donations are tax-deductible and the organization is in good standing with the IRS.
+GiveRadar's Integrity Assessment for the organization is 90/100, which reflects how much public information is available, not whether the charity is legitimate.
 The organization reports $3M in annual revenue.
 79 officers and directors are publicly disclosed.
 No red flags have been detected.

-Bulletin of the Atomic Scientists has a GiveRadar Integrity Assessment of 89/100.
+Bulletin of the Atomic Scientists has a GiveRadar Integrity Assessment of 90/100.
 This score combines five components: Registration (20 pts), Financial Transparency (30 pts), Governance (20 pts), Contact Availability (10 pts), and Data Recency (20 pts), with negative adjustments for any red flags.
-A score of 89 ('Strong transparency') reflects well-documented governance, recent financials, named leadership, and working contact details.
-For comparison, the average integrity assessment for environment charities in United States is 89/100.
+A score of 90 ('Strong transparency') reflects well-documented governance, recent financials, named leadership, and working contact details.
+The charity allocates 83% of expenses to programs, which contributes positively to its score.
+For comparison, the average integrity assessment for environment charities in United States is 90/100.

 Bulletin of the Atomic Scientists is located in Chicago, IL, United States.
 The organization was established in 1949 and has been active for 77 years.

 Based on official tax filings, Bulletin of the Atomic Scientists has $3M in annual revenue.
+It allocates 83% of expenses to programs and services.
+This is in line with the average of 78% for environment charities in United States.
 Create a free GiveRadar account to view the complete financial breakdown with year-over-year trends.

-Bulletin of the Atomic Scientists is classified as a Environment organization, registered in United States.
+Bulletin of the Atomic Scientists is classified as an Environment organization, registered in United States.
 It operates as a Supporting organization (509(a)(3)).
+By size, it is categorized as a medium organization.
 It has $3M in annual revenue.
 The organization has 79 disclosed officers and directors.

 No red flags have been detected for Bulletin of the Atomic Scientists.
 GiveRadar automatically screens charities for concerning patterns including high executive compensation, low program spending, and missing financial filings.
 Based on available official data, no issues have been identified.

-Among environment charities registered in United States: Bulletin of the Atomic Scientists's GiveRadar Integrity Assessment of 89/100 is in line with the peer average of 89/100.
+Among environment charities registered in United States: It allocates 83% of expenses to programs, in line with the peer average of 78%.
 Its annual revenue of $3M is comparable to the peer average of $2M.

 Yes, donations to Bulletin of the Atomic Scientists are generally tax-deductible in the United States.
 Bulletin of the Atomic Scientists is a 501(c)(3) tax-exempt organization.
 Its EIN is 362136497, which you can use for tax filing purposes.
 Donors can typically deduct contributions on their federal income tax return if they itemize deductions.
 Consult a tax professional for guidance specific to your situation.